eosnetworkfoundation/eos-system-contracts/docs/01_key-concepts/05_ram.md

 ## How To Purchase RAM

-The RAM resource must be bought with the `Vaulta` system token.
+The RAM resource must be bought with the `EOS` system token.
 The price of RAM is calculated according to the unique Bancor liquidity algorithm that is implemented in the system contract.

 The quickest way to calculate the price of RAM: